Aditya Birla Sun Life Insurance Company Limited

 01. Online GSTR-1 Form Filing

-For individuals who have chosen the QRMP, it must be submitted quarterly; for the remainder, it must be filed monthly.
+For the remainder, it must be filed monthly.
 Before submitting the return, you must keep the following three things in mind:

 • If you have more than 500 sales invoices, you must download the software and complete the form offline.